 Whilst some emergency readmissions following discharge from hospital are an unavoidable consequence of the original treatment, others could potentially be avoided through ensuring the delivery of optimal treatment according to each patient's needs, careful planning, support and aftercare.
-Domain three of the NHS Outcomes Framework includes emergency readmission within 30 days of discharge from hospital as an important measure helping people to recover from ill health following injury.
-Our quality strategy aspires to ensuring low readmission rates following discharge.
+Domain 3 of the NHS Outcomes Framework includes emergency readmission within 30 days of discharge from hospital as an important measure helping people to recover from ill health following injury.
+Our Quality Strategy aspires to ensuring low readmission rates following discharge.

-Our performance over the last two years is listed in Table 10.
+Our performance over the last 2 years is listed in the table 10:

-Table 10: Readmission rates (Information taken from Dr Foster)
+(Information taken from Dr Foster)